6 Vegetarian Pizza Toppings You Definitely Need To Try At Home

 #6 ‘What’s in the fridge’ pizza

 As the title suggests, this isn’t a recipe, it’s a pizza-loving philosophy.
 The pizza principle – bread + toppings + cheese – can be applied in so many ways, so you don’t need to stick to recipes or tradition when you’re craving that comfort food hit.
-Experiment with your pizza toppings and you’ll come up with amazing combinations of your own.
+Experiment with your vegetarian pizzas and you’ll come up with amazing combinations of your own.
 Or you can start with these:

 –Sliced kale (massage it with olive oil and salt before you put it on the pizza), cauliflower, broccoli, artichoke hearts, green pepper, cherry tomatoes, feta, mozzarella dill, parsley, lemon and mint.